MauroOyhanart/LogStreamProcessing/README.md

 - Simplicity: A single publisher emits `LogError` events for records with `level=ERROR` to `EVENT_BUS` (default bus by default).
 - Resilience: Exponential backoff with jitter on failures.

+## Terraform overview

+The data stream itself is not in the terraform configuration file!

 ![/img/terraf.png](/img/terraf.png)